Teaching and learning are two sides of the same coin. They are different but related. The activities in the former result in the latter.

 For example: ‘I love you so much is familiar and correct but it is grammatically odd to say: ‘I am loving you so much.
 Let us look at some examples below

 Stative verbs are many but some of them arrive, laugh, know, love, seem, prefer, deny, offer, see, remember, resemble, state, own, understand, like, borrow, lend, lack, etc.

-In this lesson, we have learned that a stative verb is an exceptional verb that can only be used as the present tense and the simple tense or in most cases, the past tense with the subject(s) preceding it.
-We shall continue to discuss features of stative verbs in the next lesson.
+In this lesson, we have learned that a stative verb is an exceptional verb that can only be used in the present tense and the simple tense or in most cases, the past tense with the subject(s) preceding it.
+We shall continue to discuss the features of stative verbs in the next lesson.

 Topic: Verb Forms